pparkinson/dataeng-udacity-project1-datamod/README.md

 In this project, the aim is to complete data modeling with Postgres by creating a Postgres database with tables to optimize queries on song play analysis, creating a database schema and building an ETL pipeline using Python.

 # Project Datasets
-The project uses the following datasets; song data set and log data set.
+The project uses the following datasets; song dataset and log dataset.
 The data is collected as JSON files.
 ## Song dataset

 ## Log dataset